hallamaria1997/02476_mlops/reports/README.md

 * [x] Build the docker files locally and make sure they work as intended
 * [x] Write one or multiple configurations files for your experiments
 * [x] Used Hydra to load the configurations and manage your hyperparameters
-* [RJ] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
+* [x] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
-* [RJ] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
 Additionally, consider running a hyperparameter optimization sweep.
-* [ ] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code
+* [x] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

 ### Week 2